Up to 50% off sofas & mattresses — limited‑time deals.

 HAY Sofa Quilton 2.5-Seat Sofa

-The Quilton 2.5-Seat is the most lounge-forward sofa in this group.
-The seat depth is generous, the cushions are plush, and the whole piece feels more like a padded platform than a structured couch.
-It’s easy to sit cross-legged, curl up, or nap without fighting the sofa for space.
-The downside is posture: if you want a sofa that naturally keeps you supported and upright, Quilton will feel too relaxed.
-It’s also visually big, so it tends to dominate smaller rooms even when the footprint technically fits.
+The Quilton 2.5-Seat was the most lounge-forward sofa in this group.
+The seat depth is generous, the cushions feel plush, and the whole piece reads more like a padded platform than a structured couch.
+It was easy to sit cross-legged, curl up, or nap without fighting for space.
+The trade-off showed up in posture: if you want a sofa that naturally keeps you upright, Quilton feels looser and more relaxed than Mags.
+It also looks big in person, so it can dominate a smaller room even when the footprint technically fits.

 What we liked